 Meanwhile, annuals are more compact, and you get to reuse the space each year for new lantana or some other plant.
 It is perfect for people who like to change things up occasionally.

-It also means you don’t have to worry about having enough space to keep the plant inside, especially if you’re worried about its toxicity.
+It also means you don’t have to worry about having enough space to keep the plant inside, especially if you’re worried about its strong odor.

 Regardless if you decided whether it is annual or perennial, always watch for signs of insect infestations such as aphids, spider mites, whiteflies, and lace bugs.

 If lantanas are placed in excessively damp regions, there is a higher likelihood of encountering issues such as powdery mildew and root rot.